mateuszniechwiej/Ms-1-LP/README.md

 ## User Stories
 ###  As a first-time visitor :
-  1. I want to intiutively navigate through the website(with the main focus on mobile(looking for food-related places happens often on the route).
+  1. I want to intiutively navigate through the website(with the main focus on mobile.
   2. I want to find information about the product and services the company offers.
   3. I want to find about the opening times in each location the product is offered.
   4. I want to be able to locate the Cafe and the remaining ice-cream shops.